thiago-a-souza/MongoDB/README.md

 # MongoDB

 In 2007, a startup called 10gen started working on a PaaS to host web applications.
 They realized that the existing database platforms were not appropriate for the web in terms of scalability, availability, partitioning, and flexibility to handle complex data structures.
-And with that, they started building their own NoSQL database, called MongoDB.
+And with that, they started building their own NoSQL database: MongoDB.
 To accomplish these goals, they had to compromise several aspects from the traditional relational model (e.g. transactions, joins, normalization, etc) to create their document database.

 JavaScript Object Notation (JSON) has been widely adopted because it can describe complex data structures in a human readable format.
 Because JSON is language-independent, it's commonly used to interact with heterogeneous environments.
 Also, JSON documents are schemaless, so it allows documents to have different fields, making them easier to evolve over time.
 These factors explain why MongoDB uses a JSON-based format called BSON - data is encoded in a binary format for performance and storage purposes.